An article by Ravi Kumar Gajul

 Through this article, I would like to show you how to use XPath for identifying an object especially when there are multiple objects of same type and properties or if the object properties change dynamically.

-Before we go ahead and use XPath in QTP lets understand few basic concepts on XPath
+Before we go ahead and use XPath in QTP, let’s understand some basic concepts on XPath

 What is XPath?

-XPath is a language used to get the information from an xml document.
+XPath is a query language used to select and navigate through nodes in an XML document.

 The advantage of using XPath is to identify any object in the application easily without wasting much time looking for combination of properties to make it unique.
 If you are working on a commercial application, you would see code like this.